Soft power is where the frame negotiation for persuasion and control truly happens in our modern world.

 - High personal value

-The social skills helps you to capitalizes on that initial goodwill and further increase your soft power.
+The social skills help you to capitalize on that initial goodwill and further increase your soft power.